 The East Coast of the U.S. has already experienced its first heat wave of 2022, and it’s only May.
 With summer still to come, it’s safe to say this won’t be the last spell of hot weather to hit this year.

-Along with humidity and sweat, heat waves can bring higher energy bills.
-You may not be able to completely offset the increase in your power bill that often comes with hot weather, but you can mitigate it by taking these energy-saving steps with your other appliances.
+Along with uncomfortable heat and humidity, hot weather can also lead to higher energy bills.
+You may not be able to completely offset the increase in your power bill that often comes with using the air conditioner during hot weather, but you can mitigate it by taking these energy-saving steps with your portable and room air conditioner and other appliances.

 Refrigerator: Are you reaching for a cold drink, popsicle or ice cream to cool down?
 Limit how often and for how long you open the refrigerator and freezer doors.
 And if you’re storing foods that you recently cooked, allow them to cool fully before putting them in the refrigerator.
 Both of these steps will stop your refrigerator and freezer from having to work harder to maintain the proper temperatures.
 Are you running a separate, older refrigerator in your garage or basement?
 You may want to reconsider.
 A refrigerator that is 15 years old or older uses twice as much energy as a new ENERGY STAR model.
 And if it’s in the garage during hot weather, it has to work even harder to keep the contents cool.

 Clothes washer: Most energy used during a wash cycle goes toward heating water.
 When appropriate, use cold water and run a full load, or set the washer’s water use to a level appropriate for the size of the clothing load.

 Clothes dryer: Run your dryer at night or during off-peak hours, when electricity rates may be lower.
 Dry clothes at low-to-medium temperatures.
 Clean your filter after each load to improve the dryer’s efficiency and reduce drying time.